lancershield/docs/docs/vuln-db/critical/index.md

-# 🔥 Critical Severity
+# 🔴 Critical Severity

-- Represents the highest risk level in vulnerability classification.

-- Exploits can lead to complete loss of funds, contract bricking, or governance takeover.

-- Vulnerabilities are often immediately exploitable post-deployment.

-- Impact affects not only individual users but entire protocols and ecosystems.

-- These issues must be patched immediately—delays can be catastrophic.

-- Exploits are typically irreversible on-chain, leading to permanent damage.
+## 🧾 Definition:

+- Indicates the highest possible risk category within the LancerShield Severity Framework (LSF).
+These vulnerabilities represent immediate, system-wide threats with the potential for catastrophic impact.

+## 🔐 Key Characteristics:

+- **Immediate Exploitability**: Can be actively exploited as-is without modification or delay.
+- **Irreversible Impact**: Results in permanent loss—e.g., fund drains, bricked contracts, or governance compromise.
+- **Systemic Scope**: Affects not just the target contract, but also dependent protocols, integrations, and users.
-- Attackers may gain full admin control or bypass all user restrictions.
+- **Privilege Escalation**: Often enables attackers to gain full admin rights or bypass all user permissions.

-- Often result in protocol shutdowns, forks, or emergency withdrawals.
+- **Cascading Failures**: May force emergency shutdowns, forks, paused services, or community interventions.

-- May attract legal, regulatory, or reputational fallout.

-- Examples: reentrancy flaws, logic bugs in withdrawal functions, broken access control.
+- **Legal & Regulatory Risk**: Triggers potential litigation, investigations, or brand damage.
+- **No Workarounds**: Cannot be mitigated by off-chain measures or runtime configuration changes.

+## 🚨 Required Response:

+- **Patch Required**: Must be remediated prior to deployment.
+No exceptions.
+- **Full Disclosure Logging**: Overrides must be justified and cryptographically logged for audit trails.
+- **Security Freeze (if live)**: Recommend halting affected systems until resolved.